Board for International Food and Agricultural Development: Youth: The Next Generation of Food Producers

 According to BIFAD the world's changing demographics require a greater focus on preparing youth for a productive future, BIFAD and USAID have thus invested in strengthening youth programming and has begun to integrate youth issues into their programs.

 U.S. Distribution of investments

-USAID and BIFAD have invested over $334 million in higher education in 6 main categories.
+USAID and BIFAD have invested over $334 million in higher education in six main categories.
 Health programming received the largest portion of funding, followed by economic growth, education, governance, program design, and disaster readiness (2016).
-Health was broken down into 9 sub-categories, HIV and AIDS received the largest portion of health funding followed by, family planning and reproductive health, malaria, maternal and child health, other public health threats, water and sanitation, tuberculosis, and emerging threats.
+Health was broken down into 9 sub-categories, HIV and AIDS received the largest portion of health funding followed by family planning and reproductive health, malaria, maternal and child health, water and sanitation, tuberculosis, emerging threats, other public health issues.